 Conductors shaking hands with the Concertmaster

-The concertmaster is a vital part of any orchestra, but the tradition of the conductor shaking their hand has become an expectation, rather than an earnest greeting or show of respect.
+The concertmaster is a vital part of any orchestra, but the tradition of the conductor shaking their hand risks becoming an expectation, rather than an earnest greeting or show of respect.
+The sense of spontaneity is gone, robbing it from any kind of sincerity.

 Concerts billed with “Emerging Composers”

-I always cringe when I hear this term.
-The fact is unless the composer is still in school, or under the age of 18, they aren’t “emerging” any more than any other musician.
+I always cringe when I hear the term “emerging composer”.
+Unless the composer is still in school, or under the age of 18, they aren’t “emerging” any more than any other musician.

-The tradition of ghettoising contemporary music to the beginning of a program, regardless of how it balances with the rest of the repertoire, does no one any good.
+The tradition of ghettoizing contemporary music to the beginning of a program, regardless of how it balances with the rest of the repertoire, does no one any good.
+If we want to give new music a running chance at becoming the masterpieces of the future, we should treat them with the respect they deserve.